dinoocch/golinks-rs/README.md

 As many arguments are allowed.
 Only {} will be replaced.
 Arguments that are not specified are left as {}...

-Future may make arguments optional ()

 ## Setup

-put it behind nginx :)
+1. put it behind nginx :)

-Add to your dns server within a search path.
+2. Add to your dns server within a search path / to `/etc/hosts`

-Profit

 ## Implementation

 hyper for HTTP

-lmdb for storage ^.^
+lmdb for storage

-## What is not there (yet?)

-* Authentication (PUT/DELETE)
-* Web interface
-* High Availability/Scalability

-These features will likely never exist.